ollieellis/CPU_emulator/ethan_reflection.md

 Understanding of computer architecture
 --------------------------------------

-This project forced the tiny details that are often overlookd to be presented.
+This project forced the tiny details that are often overlooked to be presented.
 Specifically with branches and jumps, I learnt that due to the pipelining of a MIPS cpu, it is necessary to have a branch delay slot - but it can be used cleverly by programmers.
 Reading a lot about undefined behaviour also ensured I thought about the differences between a CPU and the simulator, and if simulating the process of a CPU was actually the best approach, for example load delay, which has extra time to load from memory, which is a side effect of hardware rather than ideal functionality.